olambo/vi-ke/README.md

 ### Dependencies

 VI-KE is written in Lua and requires Neovim.
-The plugin works with VSCode Neovim.

 ### Install